MuhammadZubairSC/NILM/README.md

 Non-Instrusive Load Monitoring using AI
 _________________________________________________________________

 The project was done using Arduino uC.
+See the code in the source file.